Lisa Nelson #7: Are you concerned by unusually high HDL levels, such as greater than 100 mg/dl?

 Triglycerides should never be more than twice your HDL, a relationship that in my opinion is far more important than your LDL/HDL ratio.
 The new science helps clarify why this is the case, explaining that as triglycerides go up then HDL quality goes down.
 In this handicapped condition HDL loses its ability to remove LDL, quench inflammation, and perform antioxidant functions.

-What really has the science world buzzing is a newly recognized function of HDL as a major signaling molecule in your circulation, one that is acting as a communication platform to help instruct other cells around it what to do.
-Researchers have proven direct communication from HDL to the endothelial cells that line your arteries, the smooth muscle that comprises your arterial walls, the macrophages that are involved with LDL-related plaque formation, and T cells of your immune system.
+HDL also signals molecules in your circulation, acting as a communication platform to help instruct other cells around it what to do.
+Researchers have proven direct communication from HDL to the endothelial cells that line your arteries, the smooth muscle that comprises your arterial walls, the macrophages that are involved with LDL-related plaque formation, and T-cells of your immune system.

 Now for the bad news on Cholesterol